YufanZheng11/CppPrimerPlus/Chapter04/README.md

 . . .               // use the memory
 delete ps;          // free memory with delete when done
 ```
-**Rules**
-- Always use new & delete after no longer using it
-  - If no, will potentially result in memory leak -- memory that has been allocated but can no longer be used.
-- should not attempt to free a block of memory that you have previously freed.
-- cannot use delete to free memory created by declaring ordinary variables:
 ```c++
 int* ps = new int;  // ok
 delete ps;          // ok